kcsadow/website/README.md

 ## About Me

 I received my PhD from Cornell University's Jeb E. Brooks School of Public Policy in May 2025.
 My degree is in public policy with concentrations in economics and data science.
 I am an empirical microeconomist focused broadly in the fields of policy analysis, economics of education, early childhood education, and labor/public economics.
 I employ a variety of methodological tools including econometrics, natural language processing, and machine learning.
-I have mutiple strains of research with the majority of my time currently dedicated to my Job Market Paper, in which I examine the effects of minimum wage policies on childcare businesses.
-I'll be joining Stanford University's Graduate School of Education as an Assistant Professor of Education September 2025.
+I have mutiple strains of research with the majority of my time currently examining the effects of minimum wage policies and universal pre-kindergarten programs on childcare businesses.
+I am currently an Assistant Professor at Stanford University in the Graduate School of Education.

-If you are interested in Katharine’s work and would like to know more, feel free to get in touch by email ks2373@cornell.edu.
+If you are interested in Katharine’s work and would like to know more, feel free to get in touch by email ksadow@stanford.edu.

 <!-- display the social media buttons in your README (credit: carlsednaoui/gitsocial) -->